 Goodwill is assigned to our reporting units based on the expected benefit from the synergies arising from each business combination, determined by using certain financial metrics, including the forecasted discounted cash flows associated with each reporting unit.
 Prior to 2012, we had four reporting units: Itron North America (INA), Itron International (INL) Electricity, INL Gas, and INL Water.
 Effective January 1, 2012, our three new reporting units are Electricity, Gas, and Water.
-Our new Energy operating segment comprises the Electricity and Gas reporting units, while our new Water operating segment comprises the Water reporting unit.
+Our new Energy operating segment consists of the Electricity and Gas reporting units, while our new Water operating segment consists of the Water reporting unit.
 In the first quarter of 2012, we reallocated the goodwill from our former INA reporting unit to the three new reporting units based on the relative fair values of the electricity, gas, and water product lines within INA on January 1, 2012.
-We also reassigned the goodwill from our former INL Electricity, INL Gas, and INL Water reporting units to the new reporting units, Electricity, Gas, and Water, respectively.
+We also reassigned the goodwill from our former INL Electricity, INL Gas, and Water, respectively.